 Among the many twists and turns that is the pregnancy roller coaster is what’s charmingly known as “morning sickness.”
 Hilarious really, because a) morning sickness doesn’t just happen in the mornings, and b) sickness is a bit of an understatement.
 The combination of roiling nausea and full-on vomiting is bad enough on its own, but when you suspect that your prenatal vitamin had something to do with it?
 Talk about salt in the wound—just ask Halsey.
 If you’re struggling with morning sickness and side-eyeing your prenatals, we have a few tips for making the medicine go down a little bit easier.

 But no one can reverse time, and if that info is too little, too late, or you’re one of the unlucky ones struggling with nausea in spite of starting those prenatals before the conception stage, keep reading!
-We’ve rounded up a handful of tips and tricks to help if you think your prenatal vitamin is making you feel sick.
+We’ve rounded up 5 easy tips and tricks to help ease nausea if you think your prenatal vitamin is contributing to morning sickness.

 Prenatal vitamins are a potent blend of nutrients in a tiny capsule, and those nutrients can hit you like a ton of bricks if you’re downing them on an empty stomach, compounding any nausea you’re already feeling.
 That’s true of most supplements, by the way, not just the prenatal variety.
 So pair your prenatal with whatever you can—a smoothie, some fruit, or even the old saltine cracker or ginger cookie standbys.